Megaphone and Grassroots Marketing:

 Creative Expression, in that each pompom contained unique colors of yarn and scale representing their aesthetic and design preference.
 The PomPom Project defined our space's teaching and learning mandates as it was a simple act of creation and learning for many who had not made one before.

-Side note: I used to have a mantra in some of the former makerspaces: "No 3D-printed cell phone covers!”.
+Side note: I used to have a mantra in some of the former creative spaces: "No 3D-printed cell phone covers!”.
 This means don’t waste time, money, and plastic making a tchotchke you can buy for much less that does the same job.
-However, if framed correctly, plastic 3D-printed doodads can be an excellent way to market your creative space.
-Instead, try another more effective novel strategy: running a customizable 3D-printed earrings workshop.
+However, if designed correctly, plastic 3D-printed doodads can be an excellent way to provide access to folks new to additive manufacturing while marketing your creative space.
+An example of this is running a customizable 3D-printed earrings workshop.

 This simple peer-to-peer grassroots effort may be slow compared to large, expensive marketing campaigns; however, folks who engage in a makerspace in this way tend to become involved profoundly and for the long term.

-If your makerspace has the capacity, I suggest simultaneously implementing the above two campaigns.
-However, if your makerspace is newly opened, I recommend the first strategy followed six weeks later by the second.
+If your creative space has the capacity, I suggest simultaneously implementing the above two campaigns.
+However, if your creative space is newly opened, I recommend the first strategy followed six weeks later by the second.
 Or if your makerspace has been operating for over a year, I suggest launching the grassroots strategy now.

-You can go big or small or both.
-But, no matter what, constantly work to empower your community by developing honest, enthusiastic campaigns to promote your space's vibrant, safe, welcoming, making culture.
+You can go big, small, or both.
+But, no matter what, constantly work to empower your community by developing honest, enthusiastic campaigns to promote your space's vibrant, safe, welcoming, and making culture.

 Artwork: Kat Válastur; Arcana Swarm